vasilakisfil/Introspected-REST/README.md

 ```

 Again, **Hydra's-specific content, like operations, can become dereferencable thus
-making response's load much smaller**, although this is not a requiremend as in
+making response's load much smaller**, although this is not a requirement as in
 Introspected REST.

 Although we support initiatives that allow API designers to serve metadata on the side,
 like Hydra does with dereferencable content, we can't miss the fact that Hydra
 has become a very complex specification and still it's type system is a weak one.
-We firmly believe that MicroTypes for actions (Hydra's equivelent to operations)
+We firmly believe that MicroTypes for actions (Hydra's equivalent to operations)
 will be much more powerful than hydra's semantics of `required`, `writable`, `readable`,
 and soon an API designer will be able to choose one MicroType from the same class of
 MicroTypes, like data types, that fits best for her.